pantheon-systems/documentation/source/_docs/guides/getting-started/03-create-new-site.md

 2. Select **<span class="glyphicons glyphicons-plus" aria-hidden="true"></span> Create New Site**.
 You’ll be asked to name this site and, if you’re part of an agency, associate this site with your organization.

-3. Select **Continue** and explore the available site types and Custom Upstreams for public distributions.
+3. Select **Continue** to choose from the available default site frameworks and public distributions.
     <div class="alert alert-info">
     <h4 class="info">Note</h4>
     <p>Organizations can add their own sites to this list!
 We call these Custom Upstreams, and they function as common start states.
 Organizations use them to spin up multiple sites with the same codebase, modules, plugins, themes, etc., and to make quick updates to these sites en masse.